ITfoxtec/FoxIDs/docs/up-party-oidc.md

 Default the up-party is configured for Authorization Code Flow, to use PKCE and read claim from the external access token.
 These settings can be changed.

+The default client authentication method is `client secret post` and can be changed to `client secret basic` or `private key JWT`.
+Client authentication method none is supported with PKCE.

 The scopes the FoxIDs up-party should send in the request to the external OP can be configured.
 E.g, `profile` or `email`.

 The up-party only transfer default claims and configured claim to the down-partis.